gasparian/SFND_2D_Feature_Tracking/README.md

  - ORB feature extractor refuses to work with SIFT keypoints;
  - AKAZE descriptors seems be working only with AKAZE keypoints;

-More on invalid detectors and descriptors combinations in OpenCV [is here](https://github.com/kyamagu/mexopencv/issues/351).
+[Here is](https://github.com/kyamagu/mexopencv/issues/351) more on invalid detectors and descriptors combinations in OpenCV.

 ***Summary:***
 So I prefer to choose these 3 combinations based on all data I got: